googleapis/python-spanner/docs/advanced-session-pool-topics.rst

-Some applications may need to minimize latency for read operations, including particularly the overhead of making an API request to create or refresh a session.  :class:`~google.cloud.spanner.pool.PingingPool` is designed for such applications, which need to configure a background thread to do the work of keeping the sessions fresh.
+Some applications may need to minimize latency for read operations, including particularly the overhead of making an API request to create or refresh a session.  :class:`~google.cloud.spanner_v1.pool.PingingPool` is designed for such applications, which need to configure a background thread to do the work of keeping the sessions fresh.

-Create an instance of :class:`~google.cloud.spanner.pool.PingingPool`:
+Create an instance of :class:`~google.cloud.spanner_v1.pool.PingingPool`:

 .. code-block:: python

-   from google.cloud.spanner import Client, PingingPool
+   from google.cloud.spanner_v1 import Client, PingingPool

    client = Client()
    instance = client.instance(INSTANCE_NAME)